iotaledger/iota-wiki/shimmer/learn/governance/governance-tech.md

   - Governance
 ---

-On-chain governance is important for any decentralized DLT.
-With Shimmer's Firefly Wallet, Shimmer token holders can participate in the governance of the network.
+On-chain governance is essential for any decentralized DLT.
+The ability to make decisions through voting functionalities executed on the Blockchain / DAG removes a centralization point and gives token holders the power to make their own decisions.
+With Shimmer's Firefly Wallet, Shimmer token holders can now participate in the governance of the network.
 With the support of the IOTA Foundation, the Shimmer community has developed a highly flexible and secure system for casting votes directly on the Shimmer Tangle through the Firefly Wallet and counting the votes in the network’s Hornet nodes.